 See the recipe card below for the remaining ingredients and quantities.

-- Sauté the veggies.
-In a large dutch oven or pot, heat the olive oil and butter.
-Add in the onion, carrots, and celery.
+Step 1: In a large Dutch oven or pot, heat the olive oil and butter.
+Add in the vegetables.
 Stir and sauté until soft and translucent.
 Add the garlic, flour, salt and black pepper and stir to combine.

-- Add turkey, broth, and herbs.
-Stir to combine then cover and simmer for 15 minutes.
-After 15 minutes, turn off the heat and stir in the cream.
+Step 2: Add turkey, broth, and herbs.
+Stir to combine, then cover and simmer for 15 minutes.
+Turn off the heat and stir in the cream.

-- Transfer to a cast iron skillet.
-Using a spatula, spread until smooth and even.
+Step 3: Transfer to a cast-iron skillet or baking dish.
+Using a spatula, spread the creamy filling until smooth and even.

 - Don't skip the egg wash.
 This is the key to a perfectly golden, shiny puff pastry crust.
 Without the egg wash, you'll have difficulty getting your puff pastry to turn crispy and a beautiful golden brown.